InPatent/Patent-Fee-Estimator/README.md

 ## About

-This software began as an internal utility at **InPatent Professionals LLP** and is now made publicly available for anyone who wants a quick, self-serve estimator.
+This software began as an internal utility at **InPatent Professionals LLP**, and a community version of the same is now made publicly available for anyone who wants a quick, self-serve estimator.
 While it is free to use for personal and professional/business purposes, please review and respect the terms in [LICENSE.txt](LICENSE.txt).
 Use constitutes acceptance of those terms.

 ## ✨ Features